 [root@gz ~]# zfs create -sV 2T -b 4096 zones/volumes/example

-The block size should ideally be the native block size of your underlying drives, either 512 byte or 4096 byte, to ensure good read and write performance. iSCSI will default to 512 byte blocks.
+The block size should ideally be the native block size of your underlying drives, either 512 bytes or 4096 bytes, to ensure good read and write performance. iSCSI will default to 512-byte blocks.
 Since we're using modern disks, we'll be using 4K blocks in our example.

 [root@gz ~]# zfs snapshot zones/volumes/example@empty